Continuous-BitWars/website/docs/index.md

 }
 ```

 Note: If one of your bases requires 10 Bits to reach the next level and you send 13 Bits to the base, then your base will reach the next level, but the additional 3 Bits will be lost.
 Always upgrade with the exact amount!
-TODO: correct?

 ## Upgrade Your Base